DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 use in practice.
-The first problem is that we’ve gone from a distribution with two parameters (the normal distribution’s mean and standard deviation) to a distribution with four parameters (the ZOIB’s mean, precision, inflation probability and conditional inflation probability).
+The first problem is that we’ve gone from a distribution with two parameters (the normal distribution’s mean and standard deviation) to a distribution with four parameters (the ZOIB’s mean, precision, inflation probability, and conditional inflation probability).
 With more parameters comes more responsibility: you will need a *lot* more data to fit a ZOIB distribution than a normal distribution.
 This only gets worse when we think about adding predictors